 1.)
 Be direct.
 Tell them you are hurt and why.
-Give them an opportunity to make it right.
+Allow them to make it right.
 For example, “I appreciate your apology, thank you.
 My feelings were really hurt when you yelled at me in front of our friends.”

 Accepting an “I’m Sorry” Message

 7.)
 Acknowledge specifically what they have said.
-“When you cancelled our date my feelings were hurt.
-I felt bad and I hope you won’t do it again.
+“When you canceled our date, my feelings were hurt.
+I felt bad, and I hope you won’t do it again.
 Thank you for talking to me about it.
 I am feeling better since we spoke.”

 9.)
 Try to let it go.
 Give your friends breaks when you can.
-Don’t dwell on it.
-“Thanks for the apology, I already rolled it off my shoulder.”
-“I appreciate your kind words, now let’s move past this together.”
+Please don’t dwell on it.
+“Thanks for the apology.
+I already rolled it off my shoulder.”
+“I appreciate your kind words; now, let’s move past this together.”

-Sometimes we neglect to say, “I’m sorry,” to the people we love the most.
+Sometimes, we neglect to say “I’m sorry” to the people we love the most.
 Whereas many are quick to apologize to strangers or casual friends, we forget to make appropriate apologies to the ones in our families who are nearest and dearest.
 We don’t really buy into the Love Story movie message of, “Love means you never have to say you’re sorry.”
-On the contrary, you may have to apologize the most to the ones you love.
+On the contrary, you may have to apologize to the ones you love.